 Counts of the number of physicians affiliated with health systems varied substantially between OneKey and AHA.
 The variation represents several differences in the physicians included in the counts from the data sources.
 The highest counts were typically found in OneKey, which is in part because IQVIA attempts to enumerate both hospital-based physicians and those working in office-based practices.
 We limited the OneKey counts to physicians who had close affiliations with facilities in the system based on conversations with IQVIA staff.
 These close affiliations are identified as attending for hospitals; staff and treating for long-term care facilities; and all affiliations for other facility types.
-This approach excludes physicians from the counts with looser affiliations such as admitting privileges at hospitals.
+This approach excludes physicians from the counts with looser affiliations such as admitting privileges at hospitals. vi

-The AHA data do not enumerate individual physicians, but the survey asks about counts of physicians in various hospital-physician relationships; we sum physicians across integrated vii Although we include physicians' a ffiliations with all facility types in systems, the vast majority of the physicians in systems had affiliations with hospitals or outpatient centers (for example, medical group practice sites, health clinics, and outpatient surgical centers).

-salary, equity, and foundation models.
+The AHA data do not enumerate individual physicians, but the survey asks about counts of physicians in various hospital-physician relationships; we sum physicians across integrated salary, equity, and foundation models.
 The data collection methods used by each source to count the number of physicians in a health system are described in Appendix A.

 Table III.3.
-Data sources for generating aggregated counts of physicians and hospitals
+Data sources for generating aggregate counts of physicians and hospitals

 Aggregate Counts OneKey АНА Non-Federal general acute care hospital (1) Not a government or veteranowned/run facility and (2) flagged as an acute care general hospital, critical access hospital, or children's hospital.
 (1) Not Department of Defense, Public Health Service, veteran, Federal, Indian Health Service, or Department of Justice facilities and (2) the hospital provides one or more of the following services: general medical and surgical or children's general medical and surgical care or is a critical access hospital or a major or minor teaching hospital based on resident to bed ratio.
 Physicians (total) Aggregate count at the health-system level of all medical doctors and doctors of osteopathy, regardless of specialty who had attending, staff, or treating affiliations with facilities in the system.
 Aggregate count of medical doctors and doctors of osteopathy across different hospital-physician alignment models: Integrated Salary Model, Equity Model, and Foundation Model.
-Primary care physicians Aggregate count of all medical doctors and doctors of osteopathy within each health system in the following specialties: adolescent medicine, adolescent medicine/internal medicine, family medicine, family medicine, family medicine/geriatrics, general practice, general preventive medicine, internal medicine, internal medicine/geriatric medicine, internal medicine/pediatrics, internal medicine/preventive medicine, or pediatrics.
-Variable not available ^a
+Primary care physicians Aggregate count of all medical doctors and doctors of osteopathy within each health system in the following specialties: adolescent medicine, adolescent medicine/internal medicine, family medicine, family medicine, family medicine, geriatrics, general practice, general preventive medicine, internal medicine/family medicine, internal medicine/geriatric medicine, internal medicine/pediatrics, internal medicine/preventive medicine, or pediatrics.
+Variable not available ^a vi Although we include physicians' a ffiliations with all facility types in systems, the vast majority of the physicians in systems had affiliations with hospitals or outpatient centers (for example, clinics, medical groups, and outpatient surgical centers).

 ^a AHA includes data on the number of employed and contract primary care physicians with privileges at a given hospital.
-We do not use those data when counting primary care physicians in systems for two reasons: (1) they may not be comparable to how we count total physicians in AHA data, and (2) they may not be comparable to how we count primary care physicians in OneKey, in which we include physicians who are directly a ffiliated with systems (that is, not only through their affiliations with hospitals).
+We do not use those data when counting primary care physicians in systems for two reasons: (1) they may not be comparable to how we count total physicians in AHA data, and (2) they may not be comparable to how we count primary care physicians in OneKey, in which we include physicians who are directly affiliated with systems (that is, not only through their affiliations with hospitals).